Overview

 The Suggestion provides a preview of the results of the grouping to help you decide if the results will be relevant for your analysis.

-After you click Add Group, it will be added to your query.
+After you click Add Group, it will be added to your chart.

 - Less than 30 users at the top of the funnel